 - Pour in the batter until it spreads to the desired size.

 - Let the batter start to show small bubbles on top before turning the pancake over to finish cooking.
-Be careful not to get the heat too high because the pancakes will brown.
+Be careful not to let the heat get too high, as the pancakes will brown.

 - To serve, drizzle cream cheese topping over a stack of 2 or 3 pancakes.